Person Profile / Case File

 Aarti Kamble is Head of Carrier Relation at Teloz, a cloud communications and VoIP platform positioned around voice calls, SMS, DID numbers, IVR, AI-enabled call routing, analytics, and CRM-integrated communication tools.
 Her profile is not best read as a generic sales role.
 It sits closer to telecom interconnection and carrier-ecosystem coordination, because Teloz’s service quality and global reach depend on carrier relationships, routing arrangements, SMS delivery partnerships, and wholesale communications infrastructure.
 Her ITW relevance comes from supplier discovery, carrier partnership expansion, and the need to strengthen Teloz’s interconnection footprint across global voice and messaging markets.

-Object Position
+Subject Position

 Aarti Kamble is publicly listed as Head of Carrier Relation at Teloz and appears at ITW as a delegate.
+See also: Carla Sanderson.

-Public attendee metadata identifies:
+Public attendee metadata identifies: See also: Kaleem Ahmed Usmani.

-•Hong Kong as the country reference
+• Hong Kong as the country reference See also: HIPERNET TELEKOMUNIKASYON.

-•provided product categories around interconnection
+• provided product categories around interconnection See also: Tim Zuidema.

-•reasons for attending: meeting suppliers and looking for new partnerships
+• reasons for attending: meeting suppliers and looking for new partnerships

 Teloz publicly positions itself as a VoIP and cloud communications platform serving businesses, resellers, and distributors through voice calls, SMS, DID numbers, international calling, IVR, AI-driven routing, analytics, and CRM integrations.